SteveBarnett/Remixing/_thinking/zen/10-fields-of-zen-practice.md

 Notes from [Ten Fields of Zen Practice Chapter One: What Is Zen Practice? - The Zen Studies Podcast](https://zenstudiespodcast.com/zen-practice-ten-fields/).

-- Zen in about what we do, not what we believe.
+- Zen is about what we do, not what we believe.
 - To access true happiness and peace, we have to transcend the sense of separate self.
 - Not aiming to attain anything.
 - "Practising to get better" and "practising because it's how we want to be" balance each other excesses out.